IR0NBYTE/Med-Ali-Ouachani/source/Securinets-Christmas/index.md

 ironbyte@Med-Ali-Ouachani:~/Securinets-Chrismas-CTF-2022/Reversing/Sonara$ file Sonara
 Sonara: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), statically linked, Go BuildID=CVvDxsixuIZcRmasFGLC/E529yWg17scgwebE8Lry/xCKiku9j0z8fuvR7RNTk/MlzQJ_9EXHc-RV7RoJPK, stripped
 ```
-As you can see it's an ELF 64-bit Little Endian executable that is statically linked, which means that all the libraries that the binary needs are already compiled into it, that's why it's size is bigger than the usual ones, another reason come from the fact that it's a GO binary cuz usual C/C++ binaries are much lighter than GO binaries.
-Another observation is the stripped keyword which means that the symboles and the functions names are stripped from the binary.
+As you can see it's an ELF 64-bit Little Endian executable that is statically linked, which means that all the libraries that the binary needs are already compiled into it, that's why it's size is bigger than the usual ones, another reason come from the fact that it's a GO (you can know that from the "Go buildID") binary cuz usual C/C++ binaries are much lighter than GO binaries.
+Another thing to notice, is the stripped keyword which means that the symboles and the functions names are stripped from the binary.
 Since, it's a stripped binary it's useless to run *strings*  on it !

 Let's not waste too much time and start the static-analysis by firing Ghidra & IDA :